sumdp/getcleandata/cookbook.md

 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
 ---End features_info.txt---

 Subsequently, the original dataset was then modified by merging, joining and summarizing.
-For each feature we computed the mean and standard deviation by subject and activity.
+For each feature we computed the mean and standard deviation by subject and activity of the above features.
 This resulted in a final tidy dataframe: 180 obs. of 68 variables.
 (Note: '_XYZ' is used to denote 3-distinct variables (_X, _Y and _Z) calculating the mean/std in the X, Y and Z directions.)

 The set of variables that were calculated from the extracted signals are: